ipld/ipld/docs/schemas/intro/authoring-guide.md

 Structs must always have a body, enclosed by `{`, `}`.
 Fields must new-line delimited and should be indented for clarity.

 The `representation` strategy for Structs is `map` by default, so may be omitted.
-Additional representation strategies See [Representations of IPLD Schema Kinds](./representations.md) for more details on these representation strategies.
+See the page on [Representations Strategies](../../representations/) for more details on additional alternative representation strategies.

 Field representation parameters are presented in parens when present and representations requiring additional general parameters is presented in a separate `representation` block enclosed by `{`, `}`.
 For example, a Struct with both field representation parameters and general representation parameters: